MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 In this section, you install **Windows 10 Enterprise LTSC 2021** then transform it into **Windows 10 IoT Enterprise LTSC 2021** using a 5-by-5 volume activation key associated with the activation model that best suits your needs.

 1. **Install Windows 10 Enterprise LTSC 2021**</br>
-   Using the media for Windows 10 Enterprise LTSC 2021 acquired through your Volume License Service Center or Visual Studio Subscription
+   Using the media for Windows 10 Enterprise LTSC 2021 acquired through your Volume License Service Center or Visual Studio Subscription.

 1. **Install Latest Cumulative Updates**</br>
    The activation keys for Windows 10 IoT Enterprise LTSC 2021 require the installation of 2023-05 Cumulative update (10.0.19044.2905) or a more recent successor.